JIC1444/U-Net-Lumbar-Degeneration-Classification/README.md

 1. **Refine Training Data**:
    - For Sagittal T1 and T2, filter out unsatisfactory segmentation masks.
-   - Consider two approaches:
+   - Considering the two approaches:
-     - Aggressively remove any imperfect masks.
+     - Aggressively removing any imperfect masks.
-     - Filter out unrealistic masks that may negatively impact learning.
+     - Filtering masks that may negatively impact learning.

 2. **Augment Axial T2 Data**:
    - Use the Albumentations library to create a more balanced distribution across conditions and severities to improve performance.

-3. **Further Experimentation**:
+3. **Early Stopping**:
-   - Test early stopping based on initial peak accuracy to potentially save GPU time.
+   - Implement early stopping to save GPU time.

 ---

-### Final Thoughts

-This initial run provides a promising foundation with significant room for improvements, especially by refining the segmentation data quality.
-Future experimentation, particularly with data augmentation and more precise filtering, will likely yield better accuracy and segmentation quality across all s

 ### Second Run
+The initial run gave a promising foundation, by refining the data quality, the performance should be improved!
 Taking the best performing group - Sagittal T2/STIR MRI scans, manually go through the segmentation masks and remove ones which may impact model performance, keeping imperfect ones.
-Now that the quality of the images has been increased, it can be observed whether the accuracy of the model is impacted by quality.
+Collect the distribution of conditions, augmenting moderate and severe up to a higher percentage of the